Almohad doctrine: Law

 The Almohad judicial system has been described as looking to the letter of the law rather than the deeper intended purpose of the law.
-They primarily followed the Zahirite school of law within Sunni Islam; under the reign of Abu Yaqub Yusuf, chief judge Ibn Maḍāʾ oversaw the banning of any religious material written by non-Zahirites.
+They primarily followed the Zahiri school of fiqh within Sunni Islam; under the reign of Abu Yaqub Yusuf, chief judge Ibn Maḍāʾ oversaw the banning of any religious material written by non-Zahirites.
 Abu Yaqub's son Abu Yusuf went even further, actually burning non-Zahirite religious works instead of merely banning them.
 They trained new judges, who were given schooling in both the religious and military arts.

 Theology

 In terms of Islamic theology, the Almohads were Ash'arites, their Zahirite-Ash'arism giving rise to a complicated blend of literalist jurisprudence and esoteric dogmatics.
-Some authors occasionally describe Almohads as heavily influenced by Mu'tazilism.
-Scholar Madeline Fletcher argues that while one of Ibn Tumart's original teachings, the murshidas (a collection of sayings memorized by his followers), holds positions on the attributes of God which might be construed as moderately Mu'tazilite (and which were criticized as such by Ibn Taimiyya), identifying him with Mu'tazilites would be an exaggeration.
+Some authors occasionally describe Almohads as heavily influenced by the Muʿtazila.
+Scholar Madeline Fletcher argues that while one of Ibn Tumart's original teachings, the murshida (a collection of sayings memorized by his followers), holds positions on the attributes of God that might be construed as moderately Mu'tazilite (and which were criticized as such by Ibn Taymiyyah), identifying him with Mu'tazilites would be an exaggeration.
 She points out that another of his main texts, the 'aqida (which was likely edited by others after him), demonstrates a much clearer Ash'arite position on a number of issues.

-Nonetheless, the Almohads, particularly from the reign of Caliph Abu Yusuf Ya'qub al-Mansur onward, embraced the use of logical reasoning as a method of validating the more central Almohad concept of tawhid.
+Nonetheless, the Almohads, particularly from the reign of Caliph Abu Yusuf Yaqub al-Mansur onward, embraced the use of logical reasoning as a method of validating the more central Almohad concept of tawhid.
 This effectively provided a religious justification for philosophy and for a rationalist intellectualism in Almohad religious thought.
-Al-Mansur's father, Abu Ya'qub Yusuf, had also shown some favour towards philosophy and kept the philosopher Ibn Tufayl as his confidant.
-Ibn Tufayl in turn introduced Ibn Rushd (Averroes) to the Almohad court, to whom Al-Mansur gave patronage and protection.
-Although Ibn Rushd (who was also an Islamic judge) saw rationalism and philosophy as complimentary to religion and revelation, his views failed to convince the traditional Maliki ulema, with whom the Almohads were already at odds.
+Al-Mansur's father, Abu Yaqub Yusuf, had also shown some favour towards philosophy and kept the philosopher Ibn Tufail as his confidant.
+Ibn Tufayl, in turn, introduced Ibn Rushd (Averroes) to the Almohad court, to whom Al-Mansur gave patronage and protection.
+Although Ibn Rushd (who was also an Islamic judge) saw rationalism and philosophy as complementary to religion and revelation, his views failed to convince the traditional Maliki ulama, with whom the Almohads were already at odds.
 After the decline of Almohadism, Maliki Sunnism ultimately became the dominant official religious doctrine of the region.
-By contrast, the teachings of Ibn Rushd and other philosophers like him were far more influential for Jewish philosophers – including Maimonides, his contemporary – and Christian Latin scholars – like Thomas Aquinas – who later promoted his commentaries on Aristotle.
+By contrast, the teachings of Ibn Rushd and other philosophers like him were far more influential for Jewish philosophers—including Maimonides, his contemporary—and Christian Latin scholars—like Thomas Aquinas—who later promoted his commentaries on Aristotle.